snowplow-archive/snowplow.github.com/documentation/data-modeling/sessionization/02-basic-sql.md

 FROM events
 {% endhighlight %}

-This returns the following table:
+The returns:

 <img src="/assets/img/documentation/sessionization/basic-previous.png" width="466px">

-## Finding gaps between events

-Now that we have `previous_tstamp` we are in a position to compare both timestamps.
-If 30 or more minutes have elapsed between two consecutive events, we want to start a new session.
+Now that we have `previous_tstamp` we can compare both timestamps.
+Let’s set the time-out interval to 30 minutes.
+If more than 30 minutes have elapsed between two consecutive events, we want to flag the last event as one that starts a new session.

-This uses EXTRACT EPOCH to calculate the number of sessions, and combines it with a CASE statement.
-It also returns 1 when previous_tstamp is NULL.
-The new_session columns indicates which events are new sessions.

 {% highlight sql %}
 SELECT